RicardoRios46/BrainCoord/README.md

 You can run the script at your terminal in two ways:

--Filling the varibles as they are requested, all must be entered in millimeters, choose a reference point (bregma or lambda) and select the nuceli to target (MN, LVe, MVePc or IntA).
+-Filling the variables as they are requested, all must be entered in millimeters, choose a reference point (bregma or lambda) and select the nuceli to target (MN, LVe, MVePc or IntA).
 Notice the "reference0" is the AP, ML, DV coordinates from the point references at the mouse.
 For example:

 ```bash
 python braincoord.py